 - 2 cans chopped tomatoes 400 g/ 14 oz each

 - fine sea salt and freshly ground black pepper

 - 4 white fish fillet 125 g-140g / 4.4 – 5 oz each (redfish, pollock, pangasius, or similar)

 - lots of parsley

-Heat the oil in the cast iron pan or another pan of your choice.
+- Heat the oil in the cast iron pan or another pan of your choice.
 Cook the onions and the bell pepper until the onions are translucent.
-Add the garlic and stir for another two minutes or so.
+Add the garlic and stir for another minute.

 Creamy Spinach Potato Mash with Fish